Pranavi-Kayapati/Pranavi-Kayapati/README.md

 development course at Masai school.
 Proficient in HTML, CSS, JavaScript, React, Node.js, and MongoDB.
 Detail-oriented problem solver committed to delivering innovative web solutions.A self-motivated, hard-working, and ambitious Web Developer with proficiency in React, java script, HTML, and CSS.
-Problem-solving mindset and the ability to perform well in collaboration<br><br>🔭 I’m currently Studying Full-stack Web Development.<br><br>🌱 I’m currently learning React.<br><br>💬 Ask me about HTML, CSS, JavaScript, React.<br><br>📫 How to reach me pranavikayapati01@gmail.com<br><br> 🪪 Portfolio: https://pranavi-kayapati.github.io/
+Problem-solving mindset and the ability to perform well in collaboration<br><br>🔭 I’m currently Studying Full-stack Web Development.<br><br>📫 How to reach me pranavikayapati01@gmail.com<br><br> 🪪 Portfolio: https://pranavi-kayapati.github.io/

 ## 🌐 Socials: